ccapdev1920T2/x22g6/README.md

 ```

 ## Reopening/Rerun of app:
+1. Open Command Prompt
+2. Navigate to project folder
-1. Reset the NODE_ENV environment variable to "development": `SET NODE_ENV=development`
+3. Reset the NODE_ENV environment variable to "development": `SET NODE_ENV=development`
-2. Run the following command to start the application: `node app.js`.
+4. Run the following command to start the application: `node app.js`.
 The following message would be displayed if the application has started properly
 ```
 Listening at port 3000
 Verified SMTP connection configuration